-Dr. Gottman’s Sound Relationship House features seven levels emphasizing the need for couples to build friendship, manage conflict, and create shared meaning.
-I hope that by now you have invested some time and energy into Building Love Maps, Turning Toward, Dialoguing about Problems, Creating Shared Meaning and the rest of the skills that can lead to a long-lasting, satisfying relationship.
+The Sound Relationship House features seven levels emphasizing the need for couples to build friendship, manage conflict, and create shared meaning.
+Its core principles include Building Love Maps, Turning Toward, Dialoguing about Problems, Creating Shared Meaning, and the rest of the skills that can lead to a long-lasting, satisfying relationship.

-That said, it’s possible to master all of these skills and still have a fragile relationship.
-If you take a good look at the Sound Relationship House, you’ll notice that there are two pillars that make up the “weight bearing walls” of the house.
-These two qualities form the basis for the overall stability of a relationship.
-Today, we’ll take a look at the first: Trust.
+It’s possible to master all of these skills and still have a fragile relationship.
+If you take a good look at the Sound Relationship House, you’ll notice that there are two pillars that make up the “weight-bearing walls” of the house.
+These two qualities form the basis for the overall stability of a relationship. the first is Trust.

-Dr. Gottman has actually established a way to mathematically evaluate trust in a relationship.
-He calls it the trust metric.
+Dr. John Gottman established a way to mathematically evaluate trust in a relationship.
+He calls it the “trust metric.”
 At the beginning of a relationship, it is reasonable to enjoy a high trust metric, which means you have a strong sense of confidence that your partner has your best interests at heart.

 As a pre-married or newlywed couple, you may be tempted to say, “Of course I trust my partner.”
 It’s worth asking, however, about the basis for that trust.
 Do you trust your partner because they haven’t let you down in any significant way?
 Is it because that trust has not yet been tested?
 Do you simply happen to be a trusting person?
 Is your trust based on some higher power or larger worldview?

 The reality is that trust is built slowly over time.
-Dr. Gottman has said that the basis of trust is really the idea of attunement.
+The basis of trust is the idea of attunement.
 Consider the following acronym:

 The work of trust building occurs as you move through life together.
 This is not to say that the trust you have now isn’t real.
-It’s an acknowledgement that the trust you do have is not yet as strong as it one day will be.
+It’s an acknowledgement that the trust you do have is not yet as strong as it will be one day.
 There simply is no substitute for mastering the tenets of attunement.

 I said, “Yes.”

 The work of attunement and trust building is a single conversation spread out over the many seasons of a marriage.
-Dr. Gottman suggests building attunement through what he calls the “art of intimate conversation.”
+Dr. John Gottman suggests building attunement through the “art of intimate conversation.”
 I love that phrase.
-Conversation is an art.
-And intimacy is an essential element of trust.
+Conversation is an art, and intimacy is an essential element of trust.